algorandfoundation/xGov/Proposals/xgov-35.md

 * Being sure that all our users will always know about the creation of their pools immediately and not asking us to announce manually.
 * Cross-marketing to help smaller projects gain attention, so the ecosystem could grow faster as a whole.

-## Additional information
+## Summary

-We are not getting funds to finish the LaaS, since it requires much more.
-For that we still need investment.
-If we are lucky to finally get it, it will be done.

-The sum would be enough for 3 months work, after which platform would be fully autonomous and should work like clockwork.
-We hope that after that we'll have bigger revenue, which would allow us to continue developing on our own.
+The sum would be enough for 3 months work, after which platform will be fully autonomous and will work like clockwork.
+We will have the ability to capitalize on profits which will allow us to continue building more efficiently after the upgrades.

 ### Contact information.
 * Discord: nikitacometa